Toxic Relationship Vocabulary: 17 Toxic Phrases + Key Terms Explained

 What is reactive abuse?

-A clearer phrase is sometimes “reactive response to chronic provocation.”
+Sometimes it’s easier to say “reactive response to chronic provocation.”

 What are common toxic relationship phrases, and what do they mean?